-If you’re interested in spiders but never felt ready for a beginner’s ID workshop, then this day is for you!
+If you’re interested in spiders, then this day is for you!
 It’s a day for people who are fascinated by spiders but don’t know where to start with them.
-It’s a very gentle introduction to the world of spiders and the art telling one spider from another.
-Come and learn about these fascinating and wonderful creatures!
-This course is offered at a reduced rate thanks to support from the FSC Tomorrow's Biodiversity project.
+It’s a very gentle introduction to the world of spiders and the art (and science!) of telling one kind from another.
+Course fee includes FSC fold out chart: A Guide to House and Garden Spiders.

 - Come and learn about the different types of British spiders and their natural history

 - Learn how to tell a few of them apart

 - Listen to some fascinating talks from a local spider expert

 - Find out what to do if you want to take your interest further

 Please note that this is an introductory course and absolutely no experience of spiders is needed – just a passion for nature and learning more about wildlife that is often overlooked.

 Tutor: Lawrence BeeWorking in the natural environment, Lawrence Bee has developed a varied experience as an all-round field naturalist through extensive practical, hands-on work in the field of ecology and nature conservation.
 His particular interests include spiders, ancient trees and oak woodland, moths and plant galls.
 He is the co-author of the FSC foldout chart ‘Spiders of the house and garden’ and of the recently published WILDGuide ‘Britain’s Spiders’.

 10.30 Session 1